 Phase 2 validation (Madrid).
+In Figure 76, the architecture of the final architecture phase is shown.

 Figure 76.
 Final integration phase

 This was the final integration phase of the project, to ensure that all elements in phase 2 were totally interoperable.
 It was done in Nokia premises, and it included the following setup: